HomeMy WebLinkAbout405.028 - Five Year Test ProceduresEffective Date: March 2005 Darla J. Scott, Supervising Fire Inspector

 sprinkler riser.

-8. If violations are found during the testing process, the contractor must document
+8. If violations are found during the testing process, the contractor shall document

-them on the five year test report and they must not place a certification sticker
+them on the five year test report and they shall not place a certification sticker

 on the fire sprinkler riser.